Local Dentists. Personalised Dental Care.

 Removal is recommended when teeth are impacted, painful, or causing crowding.
 Infections, cysts, or decay can also be reasons for extraction.
 Regular checkups help monitor their development and any changes.
 Dentists will explain options and discuss whether removal is necessary for your oral health.

-As with any minor oral surgery, there are some risks, like swelling, discomfort, or dry socket, but these are manageable.
-We’ll provide detailed aftercare instructions and follow-up support to help you heal comfortably.
-We’re happy to discuss your options during a personalised consultation.
+As with any minor oral surgery, there are some risks, such as swelling, discomfort, or dry socket; however, these are usually manageable with professional care.
+You will receive clear aftercare instructions and follow-up advice to support your recovery.
+You can discuss your options during a consultation with your dentist.

-Patients are curious (and sometimes worried) about whether removing their wisdom teeth will change how their face or jawline looks.
+Patients are often curious (and sometimes worried) about whether removing their wisdom teeth will alter the appearance of their face or jawline.
 Here’s what you need to know:

 • Wisdom teeth removal does not cause lasting changes to your face or jawline in the vast majority of cases.